-The Board of Supervisors designated IOZs in accordance with these criteria.
-The Board resolution on the IOZs can be found in Appendix 2.
-A map of the current IOZ areas in San Francisco is shown in Figure 6-2.
+The Board of Supervisors designated an IOZ in 2009 in accordance with these criteria.
+The Board resolution on the IOZ can be found in Appendix 2.
+A map of the current IOZ in San Francisco is shown in Figure 6-2.